ericmann/wordpress-redis-backend/README.md

 ## Installation
 1. Install and configure Redis.
 There is a good tutorial [here](http://www.saltwebsites.com/2012/install-redis-245-service-centos-6).
-2.
-3. Move object-cache.php to the wp-content directory.
-It is a drop-in file, not a plugin, so it belongs in the wp-content directory, not the plugins directory.
+2. Install the plugin by placing into the plugins directory and activating via the WP Admin Dashboard.
-4. By default, the script will connect to Redis at 127.0.0.1:6379.
+3. By default, the script will connect to Redis at 127.0.0.1:6379.

 ### Connecting to Redis ###